hslatman/awesome-threat-intelligence/README.md

             <a href="docs/Intelligence Preparation for the Battlefield-Battlespace.pdf" target="_blank">Intelligence Preparation of the Battlefield/Battlespace</a>
         </td>
         <td>
-            This publication discusses intelligence preparation of the battlespace (IPB) as a critical component of the military decisionmaking and planning process and how IPB supports decisionmaking, as well as integrating processes and continuing activities.
+            This publication discusses intelligence preparation of the battlespace (IPB) as a critical component of the military decision making and planning process and how IPB supports decision making, as well as integrating processes and continuing activities.
         </td>
     </tr>
     <tr>